 Member of the INSTITUTE OF MUSICAL INSTRUMENT TECHNOLOGY.

 Established in 1984, we are situated on the outskirts of the historic town of Rye in East Sussex.
 Our workshop facilities and considerable experience means that we can offer a comprehensive service to the pianola owner or prospective purchaser.
 The Proprietor, Michael Boyd, has been restoring pianolas and related instruments as his full-time occupation for over thirty years – it is not a hobby or a part-time job!

 If you would like us to visit you, either to service your pianola or give advice, we are very happy to do so.
 We have Customers in all parts of the UK, as well as France, Spain, Italy, The Netherlands, Morocco, Sweden, Singapore, Australia and the USA.
-Distance, as you can see, is no object.
+Distance is no object.

 We are equipped to deal with any instrument ranging from a standard player piano to the sophisticated reproducing systems including Duo-Art, Ampico and Welte-Mignon.